ing-bank/rokku/README.md

    **!BOOM!** What happened?!

    Well, your policy in Ranger only allows you to read objects from the `demobucket`.
-So we'll need to allow a write as well.
+So we'll need to allow to write as well.

    1. Go to Ranger on [http://localhost:6080](http://localhost:6080) and login with `admin:admin`.